 Associate Professor of Political Science and Senior Fellow at the Freeman Spogli Institute for International Studies

 BioLisa Blaydes is Associate Professor of Political Science at Stanford University.
-She is the author of Elections and Distributive Politics in Mubarak’s Egypt (Cambridge University Press, 2011).
+She is the author of Elections and Distributive Politics in Mubarak’s Egypt (Cambridge University Press, 2011) and State of Repression: Iraq under Saddam Hussein (Princeton University Press, 2018).
 Her articles have appeared in the American Political Science Review, Governance, International Studies Quarterly, International Organization, Journal of Theoretical Politics, Middle East Journal, Studies in Comparative International Development and World Politics.
 During the 2008-9 and 2009-2010 academic years, Professor Blaydes was an Academy Scholar at the Harvard Academy for International and Area Studies.
+During the 2015-16 academic year, she was a Fellow at the Center for Advance Study in the Behavior Sciences.
 She holds degrees in Political Science (PhD) from the University of California, Los Angeles and International Relations (BA, MA) from Johns Hopkins University.

 Assistant Professor of Earth System Science and Center Fellow at the Freeman Spogli Institute for International Studies and, by courtesy, at the Woods Institute for the Environment